xformation/policy.runner/README.md

 ### /translate

-MVC API to translate the input query string into elastic DSL query.
+API to translate the input query string into elastic DSL query.

 	Method: POST
 	Params: